Paula-Iglesias-Rivas/Database-of-Empirical-Substitution-Models-of-Protein-Evolution/.github/README.txt

-Database of empirical substitution models of protein evolution
-Citation: Iglesias-Rivas, Paula, Del Amparo, Roberto,  Arenas, Miguel.
+Database of empirical substitution models of protein evolution Iglesias-Rivas, Paula, Del Amparo, Roberto,  Arenas, Miguel.

 Substitution models of evolution describe the relative rates of fixation of mutations and can be useful to predict relevant evolutionary events, such as resistance mutations in protein drug targets, along an evolutionary history.